Pioverpie/privatebin-api/README.rst

 Installing PrivateBin API and Supported Versions
 ------------------------------------------------

-PrivateBin API is available on PyPI: (not quite yet)
+PrivateBin API is available on PyPI:

 .. code:: console